lit/lit/packages/labs/eleventy-plugin-lit/README.md

     <!-- On browsers that don't yet support native declarative shadow DOM, a
-         paint can occur after some or all pre-rendered HTML has been parsed, but before the declarative shadow DOM ponyfill has taken effect.
+         paint can occur after some or all pre-rendered HTML has been parsed, but before the declarative shadow DOM polyfill has taken effect.
 This paint is undesirable because it won't include any component shadow DOM.
          To prevent layout shifts that can result from this render, we use a "dsd-pending" attribute to ensure we only display any after we know